gordonpn/gym-calculator/README.md

 * [ ] Add Biome for linting and formatting
 * [ ] Add lefthook for pre-commit hooks
 * [ ] Add PostCSS for CSS optimizations
+* [x] Add section to display the working set plate configuration